Will Congress Impeach Donald Trump Now That He Is Officially President? How Does The Impeachment Process Work?

 During the trial phase of the impeachment process, members from the House of Representatives are selected to act as prosecutors.
 The judge presiding over the hearing is the Chief Justice of the Supreme Court.
 Every member of the Senate takes on the role of jurors.
 After the trial is completed, members of the Senate vote on whether to impeach.
 It takes 66 votes in the Senate to impeach.

-Out of the 45 men who have been President of the United States, four of them had to deal with impeachment proceedings.
+Out of the 45 men who have been President of the United States, four of them had to deal with, or were going to have to deal with impeachment proceedings.
 Many people think that impeachment means removed from office.
 Its meaning is essentially what an indictment is.
 It is a recommendation for a trial.

 - Andrew Johnson was impeached by the House due to his decision making following the Civil War.
 The Senate was unable to generate the number of votes needed to remove Johnson from office.